Craving a hot dog? Here are some great local spots

 Zack's Hot Dogs

 The only thing that has changed since 1928 at Zack's Hot Dogs in Burlington, NC is perhaps the prices and a different location.
 This restaurant is now third-generation owned and is known for its chili that it serves on the hot dogs.
-It is an original Greek recipe that founder Zach Touloupus made in 1928.
-Now his grandson, also named Zack Zouloupus, makes the same chili for customers eight plus years later.
+It is an original Greek recipe that founder Zack Touloupas made in 1928.
+Now his grandson, also named Zack Zouloupas, makes the same chili for customers eight-plus years later.
 The recipe is made by taste.
 You can get a hot dog with mustard, slaw, onions and the famous Zack's chili for $1.61.

 Leigh is a North Carolina native who is a former TV journalist turned online storyteller/publisher.
 On her personal blog, Leigh gives her Southern spin on food, hotels, and life.
 Leigh is also the founder of the OutaboutNC social media community which helps market travel and tourism in North Carolina.